aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 The bucket **must** be in the same region where you are deploying.
 You specificy just the bucket name, not a S3 URL or a bucket ARN.

-The stack will deploy all needed resources like VPC, network devices, security groups, S3 buckets, IAM policies and roles, VPC endpoints and also create a new SageMaker studio domain, and a new user profile.
+The stack will deploy all needed resources like VPC, network devices, route tables, security groups, S3 buckets, IAM policies and roles, VPC endpoints and also create a new SageMaker studio domain, and a new user profile.

 After deployment completes, you can see the full list of stack output values by running the following command in a terminal:
 ```bash